enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

 processing.
 If you are concerned with these other areas, you might be able to expand on these extensions or their support -- that would be great.

 A HamlSource begins in the first column of the first line (denoted indent 0 of line 0).
 A Haml document tree is built up from there, through a series of Elements, in succession.
-Mostly, the tree is built up in depth-first, 'preorder', fashion, where each parent directly contains and completely describes all of its children, although some variance from this is provided by variable assignment and substitution, evaluation forms, and processing instructions.
+Mostly, the tree is built up in depth-first, 'preorder', fashion, where each parent directly contains and in similar fashion describes all of its children, although some variance from this is provided by variable assignment and substitution, evaluation forms, and processing instructions.

 We propose three frames for whitespace semantics: